The Bowflex PR3000 is one of the most popular home gym systems which offers a lot of functionality.

 120 x 84 x 83 inches

 The brand or manufacturer is usually an indicator of how a product will perform and the Bowflex rep is fairly good.

-Bowflex has over 35 years of making gym equipment, and they specialize in home gym solutions, so you would expect the PR3000 to be a solid machine.
+They have over 35 years of making gym equipment, and they specialize in home gym solutions, so you would expect the PR3000 to be a solid machine.

 Construction Quality & Durability

-The Bowflex PR3000 allows you to perform over 50 different types of exercise, which is less than some other Bowflex models but still suitable for beginners.
+The Bowflex PR3000 allows you to perform over 50 different types of exercise, which is less than some other Bowflex machines, but it's still plenty for beginners.

-The versatility of this home gym system makes it really useful for beginner or intermediate lifters, but it probably doesn’t have enough functionality for more experienced users.
+The versatility of this power rod resistance multi gym system makes it really useful for beginners or some intermediate lifters.

 Read Also - Home Gym Equipment Review Guide